Dailymotion-Pro-Services/dm-video-tiles-doc/README.md

 # Dailymotion Video Tiles

 Dailymotion Video Tiles is composed with two main components i.e.,
-- Feature Video Component : A top-of-the-page video wuth previews
+- Feature Video Component : A top-of-the-page video with previews
 - Playlist Components : A list of videos/channels as carousel slideshow

 The playlist components can be different types based on [parameters](#parameters-available).